Community Outreach Team

 Kennedy School Ongoing Collections:

-Please see the Weekly News page for special collections or other ways you can help Kennedy.
+Please see the Weekly News page for special collections or other ways you can help Kennedy as a regular volunteer in the classroom, lunchroom, or playground or for one-time special events.

 Healing House is the first shelter of its kind in our community to provide a safe place when someone needs to prepare for or recover from a medical procedure, childbirth, hospitalization or something similar.
 More than just a shelter, Healing House offers care by medically trained staff and volunteers for up to 28 days.
 The eight-bed facility provides clients with three meals a day, child care assistance and case management.